 Are you a foodie?
-Want to take your passion for food beyond on a post on Instagram?
+Want to take your passion for food beyond a post on Instagram?

-It is possible for all our students to earn their bachelor's degree in four years.
+Most of our students earn their bachelor's degree in four years.
 Because of the diversity of educational experiences of the students coming into our programs, no single four-year plan is appropriate for us to publish.
 It is strongly recommended that you meet with your assigned advisor or the Coordinating Undergraduate Advisor, Dr. Luis Rodriguez-Saona, to work out your individualized plan for earning your degree.

 Our nationally approved curriculum produces graduates who are well prepared to work in the public or private sector.
 Many graduates continue studies toward a master’s or doctorate degree.
 They learn the chemistry, microbiology, structure, engineering, safety and nutrition of food as it is processed, packaged, distributed, stored and used.

 Food Science and Technology required courses and sample advising plan

 Required courses if you are majoring in Food Science and Technology and are on a pre-professional track.

 - OSU College of Dentistry